History

 Cover, Art Matters: How the Culture Wars Changed America, 1997.

 In 2005, Laura Donnelley and the board decided to reignite Art Matters’ grants program.
 Since 2007 the foundation has again been supporting a broad range of artists who are pushing aesthetic and social boundaries.
-Art Matters has given over 300 grants to US artists for fellowships and collaborative projects all over the world.
+During this period, Art Matters has given over 300 grants to US artists for fellowships and collaborative projects all over the world.

 No items found.